vishnu1411/Oct25DallasHack/AI_Challenges/AI01-ChatBot/01-solution.md

 3. In the **Azure AI Foundry** portal, open your **project** → **My assets** → **Models + endpoints**.
 Watch for the new deployment to appear as **succeeded** under your new endpoint (can take time).
 4. When done, select it → **Test** page to check the response
 5. Enter a follow-up prompt and review the output
-6. Go to **Consume**, where you’ll find connection details and sample code to integrate this prompt flow as a copilot in your application
+6. Go to **Consume**, where you'll find connection details and sample code to integrate this prompt flow as a copilot in your application

 **Congratulations!** You’ve trained the model with your own data and created a new prompt flow so users can chat iteratively while retaining history.
 The conversation context is included each time.